cloudforet-io/api-doc/content/en/cost_analysis/v1/Budget.md

 bookFlatSection: true
 ---
 # [Budget](#Budget)
-desc: A Budget is a planned amount of cost expenditure for reduction and prediction of infrastructure costs.
+A Budget is a planned amount of cost expenditure for reduction and prediction of infrastructure costs.

 >  **Package : spaceone.api.cost_analysis.v1**